-- 1. A directory name must consist of only uppercase alphanumeric characters and the underscore character (i.e., A-Z, 0-9, or "").
-No lowercase letters (i.e., a-z) or special characters (e.g., "#", "&", "") are allowed. - 2.
-A directory name must not exceed 31 characters in length, to comply with the ISO 9660 level 2 media interchange standard. - 3.
+- 1. A directory name must consist of only uppercase alphanumeric characters and the underscore character (i.e., A-Z, 0-9, or "\").
+No lowercase letters (i.e., a-z) or special characters (e.g., "#", "&", "\") are allowed. - 2.
+Directory names must comply with the ISO 9660 Level 2 standard and not exceed 31 characters in length.
+Users are encouraged to keep directory names as brief as practical in the interests of providing succinct file paths and easy to read directory listings. - 3.
 The first letter of a directory name must be an alphabetic character, unless the directory name represents a year (e.g., 1984). - 4.
 If numeric characters are used as part of the name (e.g., DIR1, DIR2, DIR3) the numeric part should be padded with leading zeros up to the maximum size of the numeric (DIR0001, DIR0002, DIR3267). - 5.
 Directories which contain a range of similarly named files must be assigned directory names using the portion of the filename which encompasses all the files in the directory, with "X's" used to indicate the range of values of actual filenames in the directory.
-For example, the PDS Uranus Imaging CD-ROM disk contains image files that have filenames that correspond to SPACECRAFT_CLOCK_START_COUNT values.
+For example, the PDS Uranus Imaging CD-ROM disk contains image files that have filenames that correspond to SPACECRAFT\CLOCK\START\COUNT values.
 The directory that contains the image files ranging from C2674702.IMG through C2674959.IMG has the directory name C2674XXX. - 6.
 Directory names must use full length terms whenever possible (e.g., SATURN, MAGELLAN, CRUISE, NORTH, DATA, SOFTWARE).
 Otherwise, directory names must be constructed from abbreviations of full-length names using the underscore character to separate abbreviated terms, if possible.
 The meaning of the directory name should be clear from the abbreviation and from the directory structure.